DataRaul/ranking-tenerife-beaches/README.md

 ## 🛠️ Usage

-Simply open `index.html` in any browser.
+Simply open the live link in any browser.
 The script will fetch the current coordinates for all 60 locations and update the ranking instantly.

 ---
 *Developed for the Tenerife community and visitors.
 Stay sun-safe!*